analyticswithharry/cpnw-invoice-maker/README.md

 ##### Notes

-server.js is for local development only; Netlify serves static files from public/.Requires express for the local server.
+server.js is for local development only;

+Netlify serves static files from public/.

+Requires express for the local server.